hectellian/sys_projects/README.md

 # sys_projects
 I will upload all of my projects here for the fun of it lol

-Nothing else to say, that's it
+Nothing else to say, that's it haha please enjoy my garbage